Leaving a gift in your Will can make an enormous difference to the lives of future generations affected by AS.

-We know this is a sensitive and a very personal topic, but gifts left in wills - known as legacies - have made an enormous difference to NASS.
-In recent years, legacies have doubled our income, helping us to improve our services, launch new projects, and fund vital research into better treatments for AS.
+We know this is a sensitive and a very personal topic, but gifts left in Wills have made an huge difference to NASS - helping us to improve our services, launch new projects, and fund vital research into better treatments for AS.

 Around 30 million people in Britain do not have a will – that's about 70% of the population.
 Although you do not have to make a will by law, it is the best way to make sure your estate is passed on to family, friends and the causes you care about exactly as you wish.
 If you don’t have a will, your assets may be distributed according to the law rather than your wishes.